History of endoscopic ultrasonography(EUS)

 Photography of the original paper.

-From ref.20 Fig.2 Transgastiric ultrasound sector scanner with a gastrofiberscope.
+From ref.20 Fig.2 Transgastric ultrasound sector scanner with a gastrofiberscope.

 Content of this paper is the method of filling the stomach with water during EUS examination in order to increase acoustic contact between the stomach wall and transducer.
 Hisanaga performed this method in 1980.